lswzw/verdaccio-retry/README-en.md

 ## Usage

 Once the plugin is installed and enabled, it operates automatically in the background.
 No manual intervention is required.

+**When a package download fails (such as with a 4xx/5xx error), the plugin will clear the cache and immediately retry the request, maximizing user experience.**

 You can observe the plugin's activity by monitoring the Verdaccio server logs.
 When a package download fails and the plugin successfully removes it from the cache, you will see log entries similar to the following: